-It is vital to understand whether the picture suggested by our results is applicable to the cosmic evolution of real galaxies, or simply a consequence of the physical model and/or numerical effects of the TNG simulations.
-Virtually all cosmological hydrodynamical simulations predict that feedback is essential in forming a diversity of galactic morphologies \citep[see reviews by][and references therein]{Primack24,FB25}. \cite{Genel15} showed that the feedback plays a key role in establishing distinctive galactic structures in the Illustris simulation, and the same is true for its successor, TNG \citep{Pillepich19,Tacchella19}, and other simulations such as EAGLE \citep{Lagos17}.
-Unfortunately, the highly uncertain physics of feedback mechanisms such as SN/stellar winds and radiation pressure limits such simulations to only qualitatively reproducing broadly observed characteristics of galaxies, such as their morphological variety, but often falling short of quantitatively reproducing many observations.
-As in \cite{Pillepich19}, we found that TNG50 produces too few low-mass prolate stellar systems at early times -- by factors of two or more relative to HST/JWST observations, depending on the redshift and mass \citep{vanderwel14,zhang19,Pandya24}.
+It is vital to understand how the underlying physical model gives rise to the trends we uncover and how this relates to the cosmic evolution of real galaxies.
+Virtually all cosmological hydrodynamical simulations predict that feedback is essential in forming a diversity of galactic morphologies \citep[see reviews by][and references therein]{Primack24,FB25}. \cite{Genel15} showed that feedback plays a key role in establishing distinctive galactic structures in the Illustris simulation, and the same is true for its successor, TNG \citep{Pillepich19,Tacchella19}, and other simulations such as EAGLE \citep{Lagos17}.
+Unfortunately, the highly uncertain physics of feedback mechanisms such as SNe, stellar winds, and radiation pressure limits such simulations to only qualitatively reproducing broadly observed characteristics of galaxies, such as their morphological variety, but they often fall short of quantitatively reproducing many observations.
+Like \cite{Pillepich19}, we confirm that TNG50 produces too few low-mass prolate stellar systems at early times -- by factors of two or more relative to HST/JWST observations, depending on the redshift and mass \citep{vanderwel14,zhang19,Pandya24}.